DonafStrange/Binder/README.md

 ## Overview

-**Binder** is a research knowledge management application designed to organize scientific projects, notes, references, and associated files in a structured way.
+**Binder** is a research documents management system designed to organize scientific projects, notes, references, and associated files in a structured way.

 The goal of Binder is to provide a local, lightweight alternative to traditional reference managers by combining: